LinkTime-Corp/llm-in-containers/pdf2md/README.md

 ## Quick Start
 ### Setup environment on AWS
 Please follow this [README file](../env-setup/aws/ubuntu-22.04/README.md) to setup the demo environment on AWS EC2.
-Note that, GPU is not needed in this demo, so you can run it on any instance that is installed Docker.
+Note that, GPU is not required in this demo, so you can run it on any instance that is installed Docker.

 ### Running the demo
 1. Start by cloning this repo to your instance with Docker installed: